 Diagnosis of Pancreatic Cancer

 If pancreatic cancer is suspected, the first step is to perform a series of tests.
 Imaging tests often are used to produce pictures of internal organs and tissues.
-If these tests detect pancreatic cancer that appears to be resectable (see the Staging section), surgery is often the next step.
+If these tests detect pancreatic cancer that appears to be resectable (removed), surgery is often the next step.
 In some cases, a tumor marker CA 19-9 (cancer antigen) test also may be performed.

 According to the American Association for Cancer Research (AACR) in a report published in May 2014 in the journal Cancer Research, the location of the pancreas deep within the abdomen may makes it difficult to use imaging procedures to diagnose pancreatic cancer early in the course of the disease.

 The following diagnostic tests may be used to help diagnose pancreatic cancer: